Waggle dancing

 The cow in the room

-Like it or not, animal agriculture undeniably plays an outsized part in the climate impacts of the food system.
+Like it or not, animal agriculture plays an outsized part in the climate impacts of the food system.

 Of total global agricultural emissions, animal-based foods contribute 57 percent, while plant-based foods contribute 29 percent, according to a 2021 study by Xiaoming Lu et al.

-In a 2018 study based on data from roughly 38,700 farms in 119 countries, Poore and Nemecek found a large variability in environmental impact between different farms producing the same product, but concluded that even the lowest-impact meat, dairy, or aquaculture products still cause more environmental harm than the highest-impact vegetable or cereal.
+In a 2018 study based on data from roughly 38,700 farms in 119 countries, Poore and Nemecek also found a large variability in environmental impact between different farms producing the same product, but concluded that even the lowest-impact meat, dairy, or aquaculture products still cause more environmental harm than the highest-impact vegetable or cereal.

-In fact, a substantial 41 percent of the world’s cereals—and a whopping 77 percent of global soy production—goes to feeding animals, not humans directly.
+In fact, a substantial 41 percent of the world’s cereals—and 77 percent of global soy production—goes to feeding animals, not humans directly.
 Just 7 percent of soy is used directly for human food products.

 Yet, despite how much of our natural resources it guzzles up, animal agriculture only produces 18 percent of the world’s calories and 37 percent of total protein.
 For every 100 calories you feed a cow, you only get two calories of beef back; for poultry, 13 calories for every 100 calories.
 It also takes 100 times more land to produce a kilocalorie of beef than a kilocalorie of plant-based foods; same for a gram of protein.
 This is hardly efficient.